DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Introduction

 \subsection{Contributions}

-The main contributions of this work can be summarized as follows: 1) We outperform existing tile-supervised WSI-label learning methods for HRD and MSI classification for a breast cancer and colorectal cancer dataset, respectively, using DeepMIL on top of tile latent features extracted by a feature extractor that is pre-trained on histopathology tiles using SimCLR.
-2) We introduce VarMIL, which extends DeepMIL with a feature variability module to model tumor heterogeneity.
-VarMIL outperforms DeepMIL for HRD and MSI classification in a breast and colorectal cancer dataset, respectively.
-3) We combine the above modules and propose a Deep learning-based weak label learning method for histopathology not requiring pixel-level or tile-level annotations using Self-supervised pre-training and heterogeneity-aware deep Multiple Instance LEarning (DeepSMILE). \\
+The main contributions of this work can be summarized as follows: 1) We outperform existing tile-supervised WSI-label learning methods for MSI classification for a tumor-annotated and color-normalized colorectal cancer dataset using a feature extractor pre-trained with SimCLR.
+2) We show that this improvement is not seen when predicting HRD in a dataset without tumor annotations, and propose a method to improve this performance.
+3) We propose a Deep learning-based weak label learning method for histopathology not requiring pixel-level or tile-level annotations using Self-supervised pre-training and heterogeneity-aware deep Multiple Instance LEarning (DeepSMILE).
+DeepSMILE compresses a whole-slide image with a self-supervised pre-trained feature extractor and uses VarMIL, which extends DeepMIL with a feature variability module to model tumor heterogeneity.
+DeepSMILE outperforms the tile supervision baselines and DeepMIL for HRD classification, and focuses on features that are expected to be related to DDR deficiencies. \\

 The paper is structured as follows: Section~\ref{section-intro-related-work} provides an overview of previous work and positions our work within it.
 Section~\ref{section-mm} describes the data used, followed by section~\ref{section-model} describing our model details.
 Section~\ref{experiments} describes all experiments.
 We conclude with the discussion and conclusion in section~\ref{discussion}.